Commuting In A Pandemic: These Health Workers Are Trekking And Canoeing

 'I continue to show up to work because it's my call'

-A., registered nurse in training at Mulago Hospital, Kampala (A. requested that only a first initial be used due to concern that speaking out could jeopardize employment).
+A., registered nurse-in-training at Mulago Hospital, Kampala (A. requested that only a first initial be used due to concern that speaking out could jeopardize employment).

 I started walking to Mulago from Namuwongo.
 It's about six or so kilometers [nearly 4 miles].
 If I start in the morning, like 6:30 a.m, I'll be in the hospital by 8:30 or 9 a.m.
 I make sure that at least I sign off a little early so I would be at home before the curfew [which begins at 7 p.m.].